hyperledger/fabric/docs/source/channel_update_tutorial.rst

           version of this documentation (which can be found at the bottom of the table of contents to the left).

-This tutorial serves as an extension to the Fabric test network and will demonstrate the addition of a new organization -- ``Org3`` -- to an application channel.
+This tutorial extends the Fabric test network by adding a new organization -- ``Org3`` -- to an application channel.
 It assumes a strong understanding of the test network, including the usage and functionality of the aforementioned utilities.

-While we will focus solely on the integration of a new organization here, the same approach can be adopted when performing other channel configuration updates (updating modification policies or altering batch size, for example).
+While we will focus on adding a new organization to the channel, you can use a similar process to make other channel configuration updates (updating modification policies or altering batch size, for example).
 To learn more about the process and possibilities of channel config updates in general, check out :doc:`config_update`).
 It's also worth noting that channel configuration updates like the one demonstrated here will usually be the responsibility of an organization admin (rather than a chaincode or application developer).

 Setup the Environment